Andy Taylor (footballer, born 1988): Non-League career

 Just before the start of the season, Taylor opted to sign for non-League club Brigg Town.
 Taylor left the Zebras in October 2009, and joined Bottesford Town in January 2010.
 He then left the Poachers and joined Caistor Rovers in August 2010.

 Taylor signed a contract with Grimsby Borough in the summer of the 2011, moving on to Cleethorpes Town before joining North Ferriby in October 2019, scoring on his debut.

+He returned to Brigg Town in 2020 over ten years since he last played for them.